COVID-19 UPDATES & NEW PROTOCOLS

 Class Structure

 Racing the Wind’s courses are hands-on in order to show how weather data and the sailing environment come together.
-This course allows students in to better determine what is happening with the weather, what will happen with their weather, and what factors could change what they see in a forecast.
+This course allows students to better determine what is happening with the weather, what will happen with their weather, and what factors could change what they see in a forecast.
+We utilize charts, forecasts, gribs, and observations from the local area and teach the class outside in the elements.

 The course was created with the following goals/ideas in mind: